 Listening | Hören.

 - In this listening part, there’s an audio going to be played.
-Like a situation, for example, in the train station, a shor conversation with a neighbor, or asking a stranger about the time.
-This could be a daily life circumstances.
-Focus on listening as it’s quite confusing.
+Like a situation, for example, at the train station, having a short conversation with a neighbour, or asking a stranger about the time.
+This could be daily life circumstance.
+Focus on listening, as it’s quite confusing.
 Words could be a little bit difficult to understand.

 Speaking | Sprechen.

 - The speaking’s first part is to introduce yourself in German.
-Second, images and photos are going to be presented and asked to explain and say something about it.
-Lastly, create a question to the co examiner.
+Second, images and photos will be presented and asked to explain and say something about it.
+Lastly, create a question for the co-examiner.

-Don’t fret on this part, Atme Tief Durch ( breath deep).
+Don’t fret about this, Atme Tief Durch ( breath deep).
 You got this!

 Moderator: Please introduce yourself | Stell Dich bitter vor